-At this stage, you need to look at what elements you wish to incorporate in your workshop.
-An interesting way to do this is to check on social media and see what the new in’s and trends are.
+At this stage, you need to look at what elements you wish to incorporate into your workshop.
+An interesting way to do this is to check on social media and see what the news ins and trends are.
 Once you have decided what you want to do you have to figure out how many people you are aiming to do it for.

 This leads us to:

 Step 2: Your space.

 When looking at what space to use, whether it is your own or a rental you need to make sure that the layout works for you and that the size is comfortable enough to fit the number of participants you are expecting.
 Always make sure that space has the required equipment and type of equipment you need.
 The location also matters as the more accessible your space is the more likely people will wish to participate.
 Public transportation should always be readily available.

 This can be a personal choice or a calculated one.
 You can either choose someone you feel will work best as a trainer or someone you feel may attract more participants, as this is subjective everyone makes their determination based on their own criteria.

 Step 4: Advertising.

 This is the stage where you decide what cost the workshop should be charged at and who the workshop should be aimed at.
 Following discussions with your trainer make sure that the audience is aware of what the training will contain and of course FOR WHAT levels.
 The last thing you want is a beginner being stuck in an intermediate level and vice versa.
 Make sure your trainer is aware of the levels and prepared for each accordingly.

 As for cost – always be reminded to take into consideration your potential audience and their financial limits.

 It is a good idea for the organizers to be at the workshop area 30 minutes prior to the commencement hour.
 This allows for extra cleaning up if required, setting up and of course the all-important meet and greet.